Kominfo-RI/Kominfo_FileManager/README.md

 Download ZIP with latest version from master branch.

-Just copy the tinyfilemanager.php to your webspace - thats all :)
+Just copy the FileManager.php to your webspace - thats all :)
 You can also change the file name from "FileManager.php" to something else, you know what i meant for.

 Default username/password: **diskominfo/diskominfo123**